Titus Andronicus: Date

 As such, even amongst scholars who favour a post-1590 date, 1592 is by no means universally accepted.
 Jacques Berthoud, for example, argues that Shakespeare had close associations with Derby's Men and "it would seem that Titus Andronicus must already have entered the repertoire of Derby's Men by the end of 1591 or the start of 1592 at the latest."
 Berthoud believes this places the date of composition some time in 1591.
 Another theory is provided by Jonathan Bate, who finds it significant that Q1 lacks the "sundry times" comment found on virtually every sixteenth-century play; the claim on a title page that a play had been performed "sundry times" was an attempt by publishers to emphasise its popularity, and its absence on Q1 indicates that the play was so new, it hadn't been performed anywhere.
-Bate also finds significance in the fact that prior to the rape of Lavinia, Chiron and Demetrius vow to use Bassianus' body as a pillow.
+Bate also finds significance in the fact that prior to the rape of Lavinia, Chiron and Demetrius vow to use Bassianus's body as a pillow.
 Bate believes this connects the play to Thomas Nashe's The Unfortunate Traveller, which was completed on 27 June 1593.
 Verbal similarities between Titus and George Peele's poem The Honour of the Garter are also important for Bate.
 The poem was written to celebrate the installation of Henry Percy, 9th Earl of Northumberland as a Knight of the Garter on 26 June 1593.
 Bate takes these three pieces of evidence to suggest a timeline which sees Shakespeare complete his Henry VI trilogy prior to the closing of the theatres in June 1592.
 At this time, he turns to classical antiquity to aid him in his poems Venus and Adonis and The Rape of Lucrece.
 Then, towards the end of 1593, with the prospect of the theatres being reopened, and with the classical material still fresh in his mind, he wrote Titus as his first tragedy, shortly after reading Nashe's novel and Peele's poem, all of which suggests a date of composition of late 1593.

 Other critics have attempted to use more scientific methods to determine the date of the play.
 For example, Gary Taylor has employed stylometry, particularly the study of contractions, colloquialisms, rare words and function words.
 Taylor concludes that the entire play except Act 3, Scene 2 was written just after Henry VI, Part 2 and Henry VI, Part 3, which he assigns to late 1591 or early 1592.
 As such, Taylor settles on a date of mid-1592 for Titus.
 He also argues that 3.2, which is only found in the 1623 Folio text, was written contemporaneously with Romeo and Juliet, in late 1593.